Scalingo/cli/README.md

    Scalingo Client [global options] command [command options] [arguments...]

 VERSION:
-   0.5.0
+   1.0.0-dev

+AUTHOR:
+  Scalingo Team - <hello@scalingo.com>

 COMMANDS:
+  Addons:
+    addons		List used addons
+    addons-list		List all addons
+    addons-plans	List plans

+  App Management:
-   logs, l	Get the logs of your applications run, r	Run any command for your app apps, a	List your apps logout	Logout from Scalingo create, c	Create a new app destroy, d	Destroy an app /!\
+    logs, l	Get the logs of your applications run, r	Run any command for your app ps		Display your application running processes
-   help, h	Shows a list of commands or help for one command
+    scale, s	Scale your application instantly
+    restart	Restart processes of your app
+    db-tunnel	Create an encrypted connection to access your database

+  CLI Internals:
+    version	Display current version
+    update	Update 'scalingo' client

+  Custom Domains:
+    domains		List the domains of an application domains-add		Add a custom domain to an application domains-remove	Remove a custom domain from an application domains-ssl		Enable or disable SSL for your custom domains

+  Environment:
+    env		Display the environment of your apps env-set	Set the environment variables of your apps env-unset	Unset environment variables of your apps

+  Global:
+    apps, a	List your apps
+    create, c	Create a new app
+    destroy, d	Destroy an app /!\
+    logout	Logout from Scalingo
+    signup	Create your account of Scalingo

+  Public SSH Keys:
+    keys	List your SSH public keys
+    keys-add	Add a public SSH key to deploy your apps keys-remove	Remove a public SSH key

 GLOBAL OPTIONS:
-   --app, -a '<name>'	Name of the app
+   --app, -a '<name>'	Name of the app [$SCALINGO_APP] --help, -h		show help
    --version, -v	print the version
-   --help, -h		show help
 ```